hyurl/sfn/docs/v06x/en-US/security.md

 Both `HttpController` and `WebSocketController` provide a simple approach to control user authorization.

-When an HTTP request or socket.io event fires, the framework will try to retrieve information of the logged-in user.
-The way that the framework checks if any user logged-in is by checking if there is a `session` key-value pair named `uid` valid, if the `uid` exists, then try to get the user instance and assign it to the `req.user` or `socket.user` property.

-If any user retrieved, that the user is seemed logged-in.
-You can [define your own `User` class](./orm-model#The-User-Model) in `src/models/` directory to extend the default `modelar.User` class, otherwise the default one will be used.

-So if you want to set a user's state to logged-in, you just need to set `req.session.uid` or `socket.session.uid` to the user ID, and that's done.
-Remember, sessions in an **SFN** application are shared between HTTP and WebSocket, that means once you changed one side, the other side will be modified as well.

-In the controller, there is a property `authorized`, if it's `true`, that means the operation is permitted, `false` the otherwise.
-By default it just check if `req.user !== null` (or `socket.user !== null`), you can set a more complicated checking condition to suit your needs.
+In a controller, there is a property `authorized`, if it's `true`, that means the operation is permitted, `false` the otherwise.
+Since v0.6, the framework no longer checks and sets this property, it's `false` by default, you have to customize your checking condition to suit your needs.

 If an operation is unauthorized, the framework will throws an HttpError (or SocketError) `401 Unauthorized` to the client.